svenkubiak/filedpapers/README.md

 - **Docker**: Ensure Docker is installed and running on your system
 - **Docker Compose**: Make sure Docker Compose is installed to manage multi-container applications
 - **Web Frontend Server**: A frontend HTTP server (e.g., Nginx) to handle SSL termination and proxy requests to the backend.
-This is required for configuring the web server in step 10.

-## Automatic installation
+## Installation

 1. **Create the directory for your server installation:**